viraj-nikam/canvas/readme.md

 gulp
 ```

-By default, your theme files are located in `public/themes`.
-You can modify these themes or create your own using the default themes as a guide.
-The configuration for your themes is located in `app/config/packages/wardrobe/core/wardrobe.php` in the `theme` option.

 ## Disqus Comments

 To enable Disqus comments on your blog, you need to have a unique shortname.
 For more information, check out the [Official Documentation](https://help.disqus.com/customer/portal/articles/466208-what-s-a-shortname-).